 - etc.

-If you intend to outsource areas of your digital marketing and technical support, then you will need to put systems in place to manage all outsourcing processes.
+If you intend to outsource your digital marketing and technical support, then make sure you have good systems in place to manage all outsourcing processes.

-WordPress Web Traffic Automation System – Traffic Optimization
+WordPress Traffic Automation Blueprint – Traffic Optimization Tools & Strategies

-With clear business objectives and great systems in place, all you need to do is to grow, optimize, and automate your “traffic loop”.
+If your business objectives are clear and your systems and processes are in place, all you need to do is focus on how to implement, optimize, and further automate your “traffic loop”.

-Step 1 of the process is to increase visibility for your website or blog.
+Step 1 of the process is to increase visibility for your business and website.

 Useful Tips & Ideas

-- Focus on content that adds value to potential users and that showcases your expertise.
-This includes content that informs and educates readers, training content, case studies, adding testimonials, etc.
+- Focus on creating content that adds value to your audience and that showcases your expertise.
+This includes content that informs and educates readers, training content, user reviews, adding testimonials, etc.

-- Consider publishing a special report that you can sell or distribute online.
+- Consider publishing an e-book that you can sell or distribute online.

 Tools And Methods

-Also, learn more about plugins that let you easily add the following to your WordPress website:
+Also, if you haven’t already, learn more about plugins that let you easily add the following to your website:

 - Legal Pages